Genetic Counselor Salary Guide By Region & Experience

 Typical duties of genetic counselors may include:

-- Evaluating genetic information and identifying if the patients or their families are at the risk of specific genetic disorders
+- Evaluating genetic information and identifying if the patients or their families are at risk of specific genetic disorders

 - Discussing testing options and the associated benefits, limitations, and risks with patients, their families, and other related healthcare providers